-I also included in this collection–the manhunters–who are the professionals who pursue these outlaws.
-I think they too, are relentless.
-Those who fight "monsters" are also part of this collection because if they "... gaze long enough into the abyss, the abyss gazes back on them."
-(1) I believe the manhunters' work causes to them profound harm.
-They become as injured as those they pursue, only differently.
+I dedicate my work to the victims of the perpetrators I work on and to the multidisciplinary law enforcement team that pursues these offenders.
+I included in this collection the "manhunters" because I think they too are relentless.
+Those who fight "monsters" are also part of this collection because if they "gaze long enough into the abyss, the abyss gazes back on them."
+(1) I believe the law enforcement team's work causes to them profound harm.
+They become as injured (sometimes, with post-traumatic stress disorder, PTSD) as those they pursue, only different.

 My work in this collection isn't an apology for crime, it's my interpretation of the criminal phenomenon.

 1 The above quote is a freedom I have allowed myself to use in this context.
 It's from Friedrich Nietzsche, as we may know.
-It's also used by Robert Ressler (1937-2013, US), a FBI agent that coined the term "serial killer" during the 1970s.
-After his government service, Ressler became a crime consultant and author.
+It's also used by Robert Ressler (1937-2013, US), an FBI agent that coined the term "serial killer" during the 1970s, among others.

-Another interesting work using mixed mediums is one I recently created.
-The work I'm referring to is Inmate No. 7, where I portray my interpretation of the character's life in two different mediums: a painting (oil and acrylic on canvas) and a physical sculpture (plasticine, clay, plaster, cement, and acrylic paint).
+An interesting work using mixed mediums is one I recently created, Inmate No. 7, where I portray my interpretation of an inmate in two different mediums: a painting (oil and acrylic on canvas) and a physical sculpture (plasticine, clay, plaster, cement, and acrylic paint).
 I present these two artworks as a unit.
 This to provoke a speech, a certain interaction between both works.

-If you have any comments or questions please send me an email.
-I'll be happy to answer ASP.
+If you have any comments or questions, please send me an email.
+I'll be happy to answer to you ASP.

 My Social Media

 Visit my Body of Art

 Youtube: Veronica Fine Art